Ads on Instagram

 Learn More About Ads

 We do our best to show high-quality and engaging ads.
-You can hide an ad that you find less interesting by tapping (iPhone and Windows Phone) or(Android) below it.
+You can hide an ad you find less interesting by tapping Sponsored at the top right of any ad then Hide This.

 Information for Advertisers